-(1) Certain of the customer relationships acquired as part of the Kintera acquisition are amortized on an accelerated basis.
+(1) Certain of the customer relationships are amortized on an accelerated basis.

-The Company evaluates the recoverability of intangible assets periodically and takes into account events or circumstances that warrant revised estimates of useful lives or that indicate an impairment may exist.
-Substantially all of the Company's intangible assets was acquired in business combinations.
-There was no impairment of intangible assets during 2010, 2009 or 2008.
+Indefinite-lived intangible assets consist of tradenames.
+The Company evaluates the potential for impairment of finite and indefinite-lived intangible assets periodically and takes into account events or circumstances that indicate revised estimates of useful lives or that the carrying amount may not be recoverable.
+If the carrying amount is no longer recoverable based upon the undiscounted cash flows of the asset, the amount of impairment is the difference between the carrying amount and the fair value of the asset.
+Substantially all of the Company's intangible assets were acquired in business combinations.
+There was no impairment of intangible assets during 2011, 2010 or 2009.